Got Invoice Factoring Questions? We’ve Got Answers!

 Thinking of partnering with an invoice factoring company?
 If you’ve never pursued this type of alternative business funding before, you’ve come to the right place.
 We’ve put together a list of invoice factoring FAQ’s to help you determine if our invoice factoring services are the solution for your business.

 Factoring invoices (also called account receivable factoring) is the act of selling your open accounts receivable to an invoice factoring company for a percentage of the value.
-The factor company advances up to 98% of the invoices’ value and bills your customers.
+The factoring company advances up to 98% of the invoices’ value and bills your customers.
 Once it is paid in full, the remainder of the discount is returned to your business, minus a factoring fee.
-Business invoice factoring is alternative financing option that helps businesses owners in all stages – from those just starting up to well-established companies.
-It improves your business’ cash flow so you no longer have to wait months for the money from your customers.
+Business invoice factoring is an alternative financing option that helps business owners in all stages – from those just starting up to well-established companies.
+It improves your business’ cash flow so you no longer have to wait months for the money from your customers

 The short answer is no. Accounts receivable factoring has been around for centuries and is a perfectly viable and acceptable method of helping increase your business’s cash flow.
 In fact, working with a factoring company means the factor thought your business was solid and not a lending risk.
 Also, working with a factoring company can actually be better for the customers as they now have a bit more time to pay their invoices, while you as the business owner won’t have to wait for that inflow of cash for services rendered or goods delivered.
 Another thing to remember is that invoice factoring is not money that you borrow and have to pay back, like a bank loan.
 It is money that you have already earned by delivering a product or service, you are just receiving it at a faster rate to better serve your customers.